Infrastructure funding statement 2022 to 2023

 Site Details Amount

-Station Road, Former Brick Pits, Waddington £40,000 on or before the first occupation on the site, £40,000 on or before first occupation of the 27th dwelling, £40,000 on or before first occupation of the 56th dwelling, and £37,000 on or before first occupation of the 81st dwelling.
+Site: Station Road, Former Brick Pits, Waddington Details: £40,000 on or before the first occupation on the site, £40,000 on or before first occupation of the 27th dwelling, £40,000 on or before first occupation of the 56th dwelling, and £37,000 on or before first occupation of the 81st dwelling.

 1. Improvements to existing uncontrolled pedestrian crossings (Fir Tree Avenue and Holywell Road, Melbourne Way and Holywell Road, Melbourne Way adjacent 42, Station Road and Melbourne Way, Somerville Close and Station Road, Orchard Garth and Station Road, Staples Lane and Station Road, Manor Lane and Station Road, Manor Lane and High Street, Melbourne Way link footpaths)